cblades/flex_dispatch/README.md

 flex_dispatch
 ==============================

-A super flexible dynamic dispatch implementation for python, inspired by Clojure's multimethod.
+A super flexible and extensible dynamic dispatch implementation for python.

 Install with: `pip install flex-dispatch`